Stochastic terrorism: Criticism and debate

 Some commentators argue the term is deployed as a political cudgel.
-In a 2022 City Journal op-ed, conservative activist Chris Rufo contended that "stochastic terrorism" is invoked without evidence of causality and used to justify suppressing opponents' speech, claiming its application runs "one way" and elides the incitement standard under Brandenburg.
 Scholars (including Amman, Melloy, and Angove) warn that the concept's scope and evidentiary standards are unsettled: recent critical surveys describe "stochastic terrorism" as variably defined, prone to rhetorical overreach, and difficult to operationalize without clear causal tests.
 A 2020 report from Dutch and Belgian researchers at RAND Europe found both parts of the term problematic, arguing "there are enough terms to describe the various aspects of the phenomenon."
 However, the authors conceded that no other phrases "cover[ed] the complex phenomenon that stochastic terrorism describes" and did not suggest an alternative.

 In a 2019 piece for The Atlantic, Los Angeles litigator Ken White (a founder of the legal blog site Popehat) lambasted the notion that "stochastic terrorism is not free speech," arguing instead for a broad interpretation of the First Amendment which protects "the majority of contemptible, bigoted speech."
 Charles C. W. Cooke, writing for the National Review called stochastic terrorism "the latest faux-academic ruse to have polluted our national conversation and made us all a bit dumber."
 Citing the Brett Kavanaugh assassination plot and Representative Alexandria Ocasio-Cortez's 2023 claim that the GOP was engaging in stochastic terrorism, Cooke posited the term was being invoked hypocritically, to the detriment of "free debate."
-Kemper's conclusion to his 2022 paper was "the likely resulting feedback loop will be the eugenics of free speech, where only the "right people" will be allowed to be outraged about the "right things" while the threat of change from anti-establishment voices will be targeted in order to contain and minimize opposition activity.
-It is illustrated in the conceptual feedback loop at the beginning of this article.